simonambridge/RTFAP2/README.md

 - Table dailytxns_bymerchant - daily roll-up of transactions by merchant

-- Table txn_count_min - track transactions in a rolling window for analytics
+- Table txn_count_min - track transactions in a rolling window for analytics We will create a Solr index on this table to enable flexible reporting and charting.

 The create script also creates some sample data for example: